apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines command to do switchover.
+<p>switchoverSpec defines command to do switchover.
-In particular, when workloadType=Replication, the command defined in switchoverSpec will only be executed under the condition of cluster.componentSpecs[x].SwitchPolicy.type=Noop.</p>
+in particular, when workloadType=Replication, the command defined in switchoverSpec will only be executed under the condition of cluster.componentSpecs[x].SwitchPolicy.type=Noop.</p>
 </td>
 </tr>
 <tr>